cbonoz/chaindraft/README1.md

 - Ensuring a smooth user experience while interacting with blockchain features like smart contracts and digital wallets.
 - Balancing decentralization with the need for quick and responsive user interactions.

-### Future Work
+### Potential Future Work

-- **Expanding cross-chain capabilities** to support more blockchains, offering users a broader range of options for transactions and participation.
+- **Expanding cross-chain capabilities** to support more blockchains, offering users a broader range of options for transactions and participation including contests across multiple networks at the same time.
-- **Developing a mobile app** to enhance accessibility and user experience on the go.
-- **Implementing advanced analytics tools** to provide in-depth insights into player performance and league trends.
-- **Exploring partnerships with sports teams and organizations** to offer exclusive content and experiences for users.
-- **Integrating with NFT marketplaces** to allow users to buy, sell, and trade fantasy football-related NFTs.
+- **Integrating with NFT marketplaces** to allow users to buy, sell, and trade fantasy draft-related NFTs.
+Create an NFT either showcasing your particular random draft or a contest win.
-- **Enhancing security and privacy features** to ensure user data protection and compliance with regulatory standards.
-- **Introducing a governance model** where users can vote on platform updates, rules changes, and other key decisions, promoting a community-driven approach.

-These features and technologies will position BlockFantasy as a leading, innovative solution in the decentralized fantasy sports market, offering users unparalleled transparency, security, and engagement.
+- **Payment and user model**: Support tracking user performance in contests over time and controlled payouts and incentives for participating in more contests with friends.
+- **Automated verdicts**: NFL does have some lockdown on APIs for fetching conclusions and lineups.
+Production deployment should use official APIs and authentication keys for doing more automated contest verdicts.

 ### Useful links